MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/ConvertFrom-Csv.md

 # ConvertFrom-Csv

 ## SYNOPSIS
-Converts object properties in comma-separated value (CSV) format into CSV versions of the original objects.
+Converts object properties in character-separated value (CSV) format into CSV versions of the original objects.

 ## SYNTAX